coveo/plasma/README.md

 To run all tests from the root, you can run `pnpm test`

-Alternatively, you can run it directly from the `react-vapor` package, which also allows using two other testing methods:
+Alternatively, you can run it directly from the `packages/react-vapor` package, which also allows using two other testing methods:

 #### Watching and Debugging